kushberrycream/spacex/README.md

 - [x] I supply a breakdown of each Mission SpaceX currently undertake and have undertaken and also a link to the company it is associated with.
 - [x] I have broken down the launches by paginating the data.
 Each page displays 10 launches and they have been reversed so the most recent launch is displayed first.
 Each Launch displays a Description along with any links.
 - [x] History is split into smaller cards to allow more data to be viewed on the screen but still allow for responiveness.
+- [x] The Launches page has functioning prev and next buttons allowing for the user to select through a set of data and not create a long page thats difficult to read.
 - [x] I have given the user information on the company, their API and also myself.
 I have also given the user links to the company and myself incase the user wishes to research more or contact myself.
 - [x] A Contact form has been supplied to also allow the user to quickly contact me about any bugs or suggestions.